INSURING YOUR CAR

 Having car insurance won’t reduce the risk of theft occurring — we’re good, but we’re not that good — but you could be covered if it does.
 GIO offers three levels of car insurance with coverage for theft.
 From our basic cover Fire, Theft and Third Party Property Damage, to our premium Platinum Comprehensive cover (lifetime new car replacement*, anyone?), you can choose the level of car insurance that suits your needs.

-* You must be the first registered owner and your car must have been continuously insured under GIO Platinum cover from within 13 months of your car’s purchase until the time of the total loss.
-A replacement car of similar make and model must be available or we’ll pay you replacement cost.
+*Provided you are the first registered owner and your car has been continuously insured under GIO Platinum cover from within 13 months of your car’s purchase until the time of the total loss.
+We will replace your car with one of the same make and model (or similar make and model if the same isn't available), or pay you the reasonable replacement cost.
 Limits & exclusions apply.

 Insurance issued by AAI Limited ABN 48 005 297 807 trading as GIO.
 Consider the Product Disclosure Statement before buying this insurance.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it is appropriate for you before acting on it.